NeuroTechX/ntx_slack_archive/random.md

  >I doubt that it'll work, it will either fail catastrophically or be just a vast overstatement of a 'head transplant'.
 In general, it is however quite fascinating but ethically on the edge.
 I wonder what will happen to the mind... some people even cannot handle VR probably... ethically and philosophically highly interesting.

+3/30/2017 7:17 AM

+ **tenoke** :

+ >He hasnt even passed a review by an ethical board, so he is doing it abroad (UK if he managed to pull it off, China otherwise as far as I understand), though I dont see much of an ethical issue myself.